lokeshjain2008/meteor-typescript-compiler/README.md

 typings install meteor --ambient
 ````

 Current compiler doesn't make difference between declaration and regular TypeScript files and processes them all.

-Also it sticks to the Meteor isomorphic environment, which means it compiles files architercture-wise.
+Also, it sticks to the Meteor isomorphic environment which means it compiles files architercture-wise.

-In other words, if you put declaration files, for example, in the server folder, they will be used for the server side code only.
+Or in other words, if you put declaration files, for example, in the server folder, they will be used for the server side code only.